-- Statutory adoption support for the RAA is provided by co-located Coram staff, which includes a range of adoption support services; advice, guidance and information regarding relevant services including counselling, birth records counselling, support with contact arrangements (direct and letterbox), intermediary services, access to adopter peer support and more targeted support through access to therapeutic support via the adoption support fund. - All families within the RAA partnership can also access the following services delivered directly by the Coram Adoption Support Team and or the Coram Creative Therapy Team [Coram Gateway].
-Some of these services are delivered through the Adoption Support Fund.
-These include therapeutic parenting support, workshops and webinar series, harmony group [music therapy] for pre-school children, and parenting programmes such as The Incredible Years and the STOP programme [parents of teens].
-Families also have access to 'CATCH', an online platform for of training, resources and peer support.
-Services from PAC- UK may also be available to some families.
-More information on local services for families within the RAA is available on the Coram Ambitious for Adoption website https://www.coramadoption.org
+Statutory adoption support for the RAA is provided by co-located Coram staff, which includes a range of adoption support services such as, advice, guidance and information regarding relevant services including counselling, birth records counselling, support with contact arrangements (direct and letterbox), intermediary services, access to adopter peer support and more targeted support through access to therapeutic support via the Adoption and Special Guardianship Support fund.

+All families within the RAA partnership can also access a range of services delivered directly by the Coram Adoption Support Team, including workshops and webinar series.
+Families also have access to 'CATCH', an online platform of training, resources and peer support.
+In addition RAA families can access parenting support via the 'Incredible Years' and the 'STOP' therapeutic programmes and other therapeutic support including art and music therapy and other child and family psychological help via Coram Creative Therapies.
+Families can use the Adoption and Special Guardianship Support Fund to help pay for this service.

-- In addition, all adopted families are entitled to: - A summary of your child's health from your local authority medical adviser. - A 'life story' book to help your child understand their early life. - The Early Years Pupil Premium this is funding to help your child's Early Years setting improve their provision for children who need more support. - Priority admission to the school of your choice. - Your child's school can also claim the Pupil Premium this is additional funding to help meet your child's needs. - Adoption Support Fund funding for a range of therapeutic services, which you can access if your family qualifies.
+In addition, all adopted families are entitled to:

+- A summary of your child's health from your local authority medical adviser. - A 'life story' book and 'Later Life letter' to help your child understand their early life. - The Early Years Pupil Premium this is funding to help your child's Early Years setting improve their provision for children who need more support. - Priority admission to the school of your choice.